|

 There is a fierce battle about CO2 from coal, oil and gas (of fossil origin), which we put into the air.
 We do this by burning those substances.

 Part of the world's population wants to reduce the amount of CO2 in the air.
-They are afraid of "global warming".
-I call them AGW-ers for the sake of convenience.

 Another - smaller - part does not want that.
 In their eyes, CO2 has little to do with global warming.
 On the other hand, they fear the social consequences of the CO2 reduction.
 (Less energy is less prosperity.)
 I call them skeptics.